Donnell O'Donnell: Biography

-Shortly after the Armada shipwreck of 1588, Sir Donal O'Donnell was knighted and appointed as Sheriff of Donegal by the Lord Deputy, Sir William FitzWilliam.
+Shortly after the Armada shipwreck of 1588, Sir Donal O'Donnell was knighted and appointed as High Sheriff of Donegal by the Lord Deputy, Sir William FitzWilliam.
 FitzWilliam also had Sir Eoin O'Gallagher, an influential supporter of Hugh Roe, arrested and imprisoned.
 In 1589 a force of Irish Army troops were sent into the area under Captain John Connill who assisted Sir Donal against his rivals.

 Sir Donal grew stronger in the late 1580s, and took control over much of western Tyrconnell.
-He was also powerful enough to back his own candidate in the succession dispute in neighboring Fermanagh, where he established Hugh Maguire as Chief of the Name ahead of his rival Connor Roe Maguire.
-Donal also drew strength from his alliance with Sir Turlough Luineach O'Neill, whose daughter he had married.
+He was also powerful enough to back his own candidate in the succession dispute in neighbouring Fermanagh, where he established Hugh Maguire as Chief of the Name ahead of his rival Connor Roe Maguire.
+Donal also drew strength from his alliance with Sir Turlough Luineach O'Neill, whose daughter he had married around 1588.

 Shortly after the Armada shipwreck of 1588, Sir Donal O'Donnell was knighted and appointed as Sheriff of County Donegal by the Lord Deputy, Sir William FitzWilliam.
 Faced with the attempted overthrow of her husband, Sir Hugh O'Donnell, and the eclipse with English backing of her son's claim to the succession, Iníon Dubh hired large numbers of Redshank mercenaries and raised those among Donegal's Irish clans which were still loyal to her husband to confront her son's rival.
-Sir Donal was defeated and killed at the Battle of Doire Leathan, near Glencolmcille, on 14 September 1590.
+Sir Donal was defeated and killed in action at the Battle of Doire Leathan, near Glencolmcille, on 14 September 1590.